cactuslab/capacitor-native-navigation/README.md

 without transitions and without a native backstack.
 Capacitor Native Navigation lets you use all of the native navigation containers from
 React DOM, often transparently, so you have the best of native and web.

+## Native navigation components

+Native applications are made up of "views".
+Views can be organised in "stacks" or "tabs".
+Views can also be presented modally, over another view.
+On iOS the native component representing a view is the `UIViewController`.

+A stack is a collection of views with the top-most view being the visible one, and the views underneath it forming a back-stack.
+On iOS the native component representing a stack is the `UINavigationController`, on Android the built-in back button navigates back through stacks.

+Tabs are another collection of views with buttons (tabs) to switch between the different views.
+On iOS the native component representing `tabs` is the `UITabBarController`.

 ## API

 The Capacitor Native Navigation plugin exposes an API for manipulating native views from JavaScript.
 You'll use the API to initialise the application, but most of the navigation in the application itself can avoid using the Capacitor Native Navigation API by taking advantage of routing library integration.
 This is a goal of Capacitor Native Navigation, to not require tight coupling in your application.